Introduction: Why Iron for Kids Is So Important

 What Is Iron and Why Do Kids Need It?

-Hemoglobin, a protein found in red blood cells that transports oxygen throughout the body, is made from iron, a mineral.
+Hemoglobin, a protein found in red blood cells that transports oxygen throughout the body, is made from iron.
 Iron is particularly crucial for children because:

-Children who don’t get enough iron may develop anemia or iron deficiency, which can interfere with everyday activities and learning.
+Without enough iron for kids, children may develop anemia or experience low energy, which can interfere with everyday activities and learning.

 Signs of Iron Deficiency in Kids